Carbon Monoxide & Smoke Detector Regulations

 Carbon Monoxide Alarms should be installed within 10 feet of any sleeping areas so they will be audible in each bedroom.
 Multiple carbon monoxide alarms may be necessary to accomplish this requirement.
-The use of a combination smoke and carbon monoxide detector is allowed to fulfill the requirement.
+The use of a combination smoke and carbon monoxide detector are allowed to fulfill the requirement.

 Smoke Detectors - What You Need to Know

 Smoke detector requirements vary because of code changes adopted over the past years.
 At a minimum, homes built prior to January 1977, require battery detectors to be installed.
 One on each level and outside of each sleeping area usually with 10 feet of any bedroom doors.
 The use of a combination smoke and carbon monoxide detector is allowed to fulfill the requirement.
 See our FAQ section for additional info, there are answers to some of the common questions we have been asked about the requirements needed.